raspberrypi-guide/raspberrypi-guide.github.io/docs/electronics/connect-arduino.md

 ## Sending files to your Arduino
 Click `Tools` > `Serial Port` and select the serial port (most likely `/dev/ttyACM0`), then click `Tools` > `Board`, and select the type of Arduino Board you have (e.g., the Uno).

 Now to start, click `File` > `Examples` > `01.Basics` > `Blink` to load a basic example sketch.
-Click the Upload button in the toolbar or choose `File` > `Upload ` to upload the sketch to your Rasbperry Pi.
+Click the Upload button in the toolbar or choose `File` > `Upload ` to upload the sketch to your Raspberry Pi.
 If everything worked correctly, the LED on your Raspberry Pi should start blinking continuously.